 While you’re warming up, ride transitions within and between paces.
 This will keep your pony focused on what you’re asking him to do and engaged through his body.

 Top tip – the distances in the following exercises are for a 14.2hh pony.
-Head to bit.ly/stride_guide to find out what distances to set the exercises up at depending on your pony’s size.
+Head to our extra stride guide to find out what distances to set the exercises up at depending on your pony’s size.

 Exercise 1: Canter poles